lukeplausin/s3du/README.md

 - Uses the low level client and paging to cut the number of requests to S3, retrieving answers in a fast an inexpensive way.

+- Can analyse usage from S3 inventory reports very quickly instead of using the list API.

 - Uses streaming so that the memory footprint is reasonable even, for huge buckets containing billions of small objects.

 - Has been packaged as a module for easy installation with pip, and with a cli entrypoint set up.